aschetti/aschetti-website/content/authors/admin/_index.md

 I have a background in experimental psychology, in particular cognitive and affective electrophysiology.
 I am unreasonably excited by Bayesian multilevel models, and use them as much as my abilities allow me to.

-I founded (and coordinated for a couple of years) the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/) (OSCR), a bottom-up community where researchers and professional staff discuss and learn about open research practices.
-OSCR is part of the [International Network of Open Science & Scholarship Communities](https://doi.org/10.1093/scipol/scab039) (INOSC), which embraces many communities in the Netherlands and other regions in the world.
+I founded (and coordinated for a few years) the [Open Science Community Rotterdam](https://www.openscience-rotterdam.com/) (OSCR), a bottom-up community where researchers and professional staff discuss and learn about open research practices.
+OSCR is part of the [International Network of Open Science & Scholarship Communities](https://doi.org/10.1093/scipol/scab039) (INOSC), which embraces many communities in the Netherlands ([OSC-NL](https://osc-international.com/open-science-community-the-netherlands/)) and other regions in the world.

-As Head of Open and Responsible Science (ORS) at Erasmus Research Services, I have the privilege to work with Data Stewards, Ethics Secretaries, and Open Science experts on the common goal to make open scholarship the _default_ way of working at Erasmus University Rotterdam.
+As Head of Open and Responsible Science (ORS) at Engagement & Research Services, I have the privilege to work with Data Stewards, Ethics Secretaries, and Open Science experts on the common goal to make open scholarship the _default_ way of working at Erasmus University Rotterdam.